longturn/freeciv21/docs/Contributing/pull-request.rst

 The tag :code:`[some_feature]` should be replaced by something that matches what you are planning to work on.
-For example, it could be as easy as :code:`issue_123`, meansing that this branch is changes to resolve GitHub Issue 123 in the Freeciv21 Issues list.
+For example, it could be as easy as :code:`issue_123`, meaning that this branch is changes to resolve GitHub Issue 123 in the Freeciv21 Issues list.

 .. attention::